Grace Rosario Perkins: 10 September - 29 October 2022: Hermit's Lamp

 Perkins’s second individual show, Hermit’s Lamp, was exhibited at Cushion Works in San Francisco.
 The show included 7 new works, including Cheii Knew We Were in the White World (2022) and Forgiveness (2022).
 These works exemplify Perkins’s DIY style.
 Forgiveness, for example, includes found objects like a bumper sticker and bingo cards.
-Similarly, Cheii Knew We Were in the White World incorporates a family photo of Perkins and her cousins, as well as a necklace that says, “Girls.”
+Similarly, Cheii Knew We Were in the White World incorporates a family photo of Perkins and her cousins, as well as a necklace that says, "Girls".

+18 October 2025 – 8 February 2026: Grace Rosario Perkins: Circles, Spokes, Zigzags, Rivers

+The Whitney Museum of American Art presented an exhibition “ten recent works—primarily large-scale paintings made between 2022 and the present, including two paintings created specially for this exhibition, as well as a new sculpture.”
+This was Perkin first solo museum exhibition in New York City.

-In Print
+In print

 Perkins released her debut book of paintings, Five Fingered Being, in 2018.
 Perkins also contributed to the 2018 collection, Demand Utopian Sports.

-Work as Part of the Black Salt Collective
+Work as part of the Black Salt Collective

 The Black Salt Collective was formed in 2012 as an all-queer, all-BIPOC (Black, Indigenous, and People of Colour) group.
 Its members include Perkins, Adee Roberson, Sarah Biscarra-Dilley, and Anna Luisa Petrisko.
 Founding member Fanciulla Gentile has left the group.

 One the Collective’s first projects involved a roadtrip to visit Perkins’s family members throughout the Southwest.
-The group made video and visual art—a series that would eventually be called “The Initiation”—throughout.
+The group made video and visual art—a series that would eventually be called "The Initiation"—throughout.

 In 2016, the Collective curated their first exhibition, Visions Into Infinite Archives, at SOMArts Cultural Centre in San Francisco.
 Perkins’s contributions to the exhibition include Vision, as well as other masks, paintings, and prints.
-As Perkins says, “‘so many artists of color, or queer artists of color, or queer artists or anyone who is on the periphery of museum culture is put or displayed in this very specific way where it's very didactic.’”
-Like the Collective itself, Visions Into Infinite Archives seeks to challenge the marginalisation of queer, BIPOC artists, and the traditional, “‘didactic’” way in which their works are often displayed.
+As Perkins says, "so many artists of color, or queer artists of color, or queer artists or anyone who is on the periphery of museum culture is put or displayed in this very specific way where it's very didactic."
+Like the Collective itself, Visions Into Infinite Archives seeks to challenge the marginalisation of queer, BIPOC artists, and the traditional, "‘didactic’" way in which their works are often displayed.

 In 2018, the members of the Black Salt Collective were invited to curate an exhibition at the Verge Center for the Arts in Sacramento, California.
 This exhibition was called Space and Place.
-In their artists’ statement, the Collective members wrote, “When inhabiting SPACE, we reflect on relationship(s) to settler colonialism and its ongoing implications.”
+In their artists’ statement, the Collective members wrote, "When inhabiting SPACE, we reflect on relationship(s) to settler colonialism and its ongoing implications."
 This show demonstrated how creative, collaborative pursuits help the artists navigate settler colonialism.